PhoenixPan/PracticalDataScience/Week1.md

 In sample error (resubstitution error): Errors on the training set that we built with.
 The data we have.
 Out of sample error (generalization error): Errors on the data set that wasn't used to train the predictor.
 The data we don't have but want to predict.
 Importance: Out > In
 Overfitting: Happens when a prediction model is excessively complex.
 Sometimes, simple rules do better than complicated rules.

+Split data into Training, Testing, and Validation(optional) sets.
+Apply to test set for only one time.
+Otherwise, we are using the test set to train the model.